EMC China Lab

 Homogeneous material refers to the smallest unit that cannot be further subdivided by physical or mechanical methods.
 See the diagram below.
 ROHS certification testing requirements specify the content of restricted substances in each homogeneous material, so the number of homogeneous materials (test points) directly affects the workload and cost of ROHS Testing.

-RoHS Testing at China JJR Laboratory:
+rohs testing at China JJR Laboratory:

 China JJR Laboratory is a third-party testing expert, providing professional and comprehensive RoHS certification testing services and other product compliance technical guidance.
 We sincerely advise clients to closely follow the updates of RoHS 2.0 and complete certification updates in advance to avoid risks from international trade barriers.